Ford straight-six engine: Fourth generation

-Produced at the Cleveland Engine plant in Brook Park, Ohio, from 1964 through 1996, the 240 and 300 inline-six engines are well known for their durability.
-Their simple design and rugged construction continue to endear these engines to a number of Ford enthusiasts to this day.
-The engine has earned the monikers "bulletproof" and "indestructible" by many.
-Popular legend holds that are numerous claims by owners who have purposely sought to destroy a Ford straight-six through intentionally abusive use, but who were unsuccessful in doing so.
+Produced at the Cleveland Engine plant in Brook Park, Ohio, from 1965 through 1996, the 240 and 300 inline-six engines are well known for their durability.
+These engines employed seven main bearings and used long-wearing timing gears instead of a chain or belt.

-One example of the engine's sturdy design is the fact that no timing chain or timing belt (both of which can break, causing unwanted downtime or even engine damage, although this is extremely unlikely in the case of a chain) is used.
-This generation of Ford Six was designed with long-wearing gears for that purpose instead.
-These engines also employed seven main bearings.

 Both the 240 and the 300, no matter the application, used a single-barrel Autolite 1100/1101 (or Carter YF/A) carburetor until the introduction of electronic fuel injection in 1987.
 With proper gearing, many F-Series trucks and Broncos achieve 20 mpgus.
 This fact was heavily used by Ford's advertising campaign (some television advertisements and written literature even claimed 30 mpgus), since the V8 engines in these trucks rarely achieved over 14 mpgus.

 The fuel economy of the 300 makes the engine a popular choice among truck enthusiasts that want both power and economy.
-The addition of performance parts (such as intake and exhaust manifolds with a four-barrel carburetor) place the engine power output near the same levels as the stock "HO" (High Output) version of the optional 351 V8, with little or no change in economy.
+The addition of performance parts (such as intake and exhaust manifolds with a four-barrel carburetor) place the engine power output near the same levels as the stock "HO" (High Output) version of the optional 351 V8.

 240

 The 240 cuin inline-six for 1965–1972 full-sized cars (continued to 1974 in fleet models) and 1965–1974 trucks and vans produced 150 hp (gross).
-In stationary service (generators and pumps) fueled by LPG or natural gas, this is known as the CSG-639.
+In stationary service (generators and pumps) fueled by LPG or natural gas, this engine is known as the CSG-639.
 The 240 had a bore of 4 in and a stroke of 3.18 in.